 Within the United Kingdom there are 21 Areas, each autonomous with its own Area Chairman and Committee.
 Each Area is affiliated to the parent Association and each Area Chairman attends National Council four times a year, usually in London when policy and other NAFAS matters are discussed.

-The Chairman and Vice Chairman of the National Association are elected by the 21 Area Chairmen as are the 5 Trustees of the Charity.
+The Trustees of the Charity are also Directors of the Company and are elected by the 21 Area Chairmen.
 The Trustees are responsible for policy and the financial management of NAFAS.

 NAFAS Headquarters is at Osborne House, Devonshire Square in the City of London where there is a small staff responsible for the day to day running of the Association.

 Within NAFAS there are demonstrators, judges, speakers and teachers of flower arranging and each has its own Standing Committee.

 There are also Standing Committees to oversee other work of the Association and these Committees meet regularly at Osborne House.

 With about 44,000 members NAFAS ranks amongst the most notable specialist National Associations in the UK.